-These findings are of importance to the Asian Carp Regional Coordinating Committee that promotes collective efforts of international, federal, state and municipal agencies to combat the spread of Asian carp into the Great Lakes.
+These findings are of importance to the Invasive Carp Regional Coordinating Committee that promotes collective efforts of international, federal, state and municipal agencies to combat the spread of Asian carp into the Great Lakes.

 This study was supported in part by the NCCOS Regional Ecosystem Program project “Forecasting the Spread and Bioeconomic Impacts of Invasive Species in the Great Lakes.”